logankeenan/george/readme.md

 # George

-George is an AI application makes is easy to control a computer with natural language.
+George is an API leveraging AI to make it easy to control a computer with natural language.

 ```rust